-After that, all you need to figure out is the artwork.
-And we’re here to help.
-We’ve pored over hundreds of social media accounts, talked to experts from across the industry, chatted with inked-up friends and colleagues, and consulted our own personal experience (between the two of us, we have more than half a dozen tattoos).
-Herein, you’ll find 100 of the coolest, chicest, most tasteful ideas for first-time tattoos.
-Who knows: Maybe you’ll find the one for you—or at least the inspiration for one.
-And for more ways to refine your body to total perfection, learn the 100 Best Motivational Weight-Loss Tips.
+To help you narrow down your options even more, we've pored over hundreds of social media accounts, talked to experts from across the industry, chatted with inked-up friends and colleagues, and consulted our own personal experience (between the two of us, we have more than half a dozen tattoos).
+Herein, you'll find 100 of the chicest, most tasteful ideas for first-time cool tattoos.
+Who knows: Maybe you'll find the one for you—or at least the inspiration for one.

 1. A rose

 Flowers—specifically, roses—rank among the most timeless designs in tattooing.
 As revealed in a recent exhibition at the New York Historical Society, you can trace the trend back to high-society women in the Victorian era, who used to discreetly get the design in easy-to-hide places, like under the wrist (so it could be concealed by a bracelet).
 If you want to play it safe, opt for a simple tattoo like this one.